hoanguyen77/OCT/README.md

        <ol>
 	   <h3>1.
 HTML</h3>
 	   <ul>
-		   <li>10 different HTML tags, Use HTML tables, 2 uses for forms (form for register page and form for sign in page), Dropped Down Menu (forgot username or passwords), use different types of content in the form of text, images, videos; Use regex validation (username button). </li>
+		   <li>10 different HTML tags, Use HTML tables, 2 uses for forms (form for register page and form for sign in page), Dropped Down Menu (forgot username or passwords), use different types of content in the form of text, images, videos, Bootstrap carousel component; Use regex validation (username button). </li>
 	   </ul>
 	   <h3>2.
 CSS</h3>
 	       <ul>